1.b) Philosophy of a different theory of evolution of life

 Nature and characteristics of the new evolutionary theory will be analyzed and the radical scientific vocation of the same will be insisted upon.

-Hence, a completely developed mathematical-statistical model of evolution of intelligence was put forth in order to test the method of Verification of Genetic Information (VGI) in terms presented in title IV, based on the hypothesis of the heritability of intelligence.
+Hence, a completely developed mathematical-statistical model of evolution of intelligence was put forth to test the method of Verification of Genetic Information (VGI) in terms presented in title IV, based on the hypothesis of the heritability of intelligence.

 The results of the EDI statistical study confirm the alternative theory of evolution and are in another book online.